The Chess Move That Never Goes Wrong

 Going Gung-Ho on a Chess Board

-Tal’s mindset, gameplay, and his approach to chess had a lot to do with aesthetics.
+Tal’s mindset, game-play, and his approach to chess had a lot to do with aesthetics.
 It is what you call a free-flowing attacking display in other sports like football and hockey.
 While it is undoubtedly beautiful to watch but also very effective as this particular encounter against Gurgenidze demonstrates.

 Furthermore, the atmosphere around the board when this move is being executed is something that is rather difficult to describe with the palpable tension, an air of mistaken superiority on the part of the opponent, and quiet confidence on the part of the player making the move.

 At the end of the day, the game of chess runs on the system of activity and response.
-You have to keep your concentration all the time, keep a keen eye all over the board, and anticipate what your opponent is planning to do and how you are supposed to stop their advances to make sure that you have the upper hand which you can then utilize to plan your own assault.
+You have to keep your concentration all the time, keep a keen eye all over the board, and anticipate what your opponent is planning to do and how you are supposed to stop their advances to make sure that you have the upper hand which you can then utilise to plan your own assault.

 The art of strategic thinking and creativity are some of the many things that a game of chess can teach you very nicely.
 Countless individuals around the world have become better thinkers as a result of playing the game.
 Surely you will too.